Skip to content

 2. All data except logs and operation records

-By default, the location where database backup files are saved is as follows:
+By default, the database backup files are saved in the following locations:

 Environment Location

-By default, database backup files are backed up every hour on the hour, with a maximum retention of 7 days (a total of 168 copies), and the file naming rule is as follows:
+By default, the database backup files are backed up every hour on the hour, and are retained for up to 7 days (a total of 168 files).
+The file naming convention is as follows:

 Text Only